| Don't be fooled by all

 hear span 25 years of the composer's

+career.
 Lindberg himself

 acted as soloist in a piano Etude composed around